Coronation of Elizabeth II: Preparations

 The one-day ceremony took 14 months of preparation: the first meeting of the Coronation Commission was in April 1952, under the chairmanship of the Queen's husband, Philip, Duke of Edinburgh.
-Other committees were also formed, such as the Coronation Joint Committee and the Coronation Executive Committee, both chaired by the Duke of Norfolk who, by convention as Earl Marshal, had overall responsibility for the event.
+Other committees were also formed, such as the Coronation Joint Committee and the Coronation Executive Committee, both chaired by the Duke of Norfolk who, by convention as earl marshal, had overall responsibility for the event.
+Philip chairing the Commission was a break with precedent.
 Many physical preparations and decorations along the route were the responsibility of David Eccles, Minister of Works.
 Eccles described his role and that of the Earl Marshal: "The Earl Marshal is the producer – I am the stage manager..."
+Architect Hugh Casson designed street decorations for Westminster, and Eric Bedford designed the Coronation Arches erected over The Mall.

 The committees involved high commissioners from other Commonwealth realms, reflecting the international nature of the coronation; however, officials from other Commonwealth realms declined invitations to participate in the event because the governments of those countries considered the ceremony to be a religious rite unique to Britain.
 As Canadian Prime Minister Louis St. Laurent said at the time: "In my view the Coronation is the official enthronement of the Sovereign as Sovereign of the UK.
 We are happy to attend and witness the Coronation of the Sovereign of the UK but we are not direct participants in that function."
 The Coronation Commission announced in June 1952 that the coronation would take place on 2 June 1953.

+Invitations for the coronation were designed by the illustrator Joan Hassall; she had to use scraperboard to produce the final design as there was not enough time to produce a wood engraving for such a large and complex design.
+She also designed the personal invitation that Prince Charles received to the coronation.